■ Safety of care:

 Reviewing delegated work

-While walk-in clinics facilitate same-day visits, they may introduce challenges to quality of care in some instances, such as when a patient is new to the physician and has multiple comorbidities.
+While walk-in clinics facilitate same-day visits, they may introduce challenges to quality of care in some instances, such as when a patient is new and has multiple comorbidities.
 Clinics may increase efficiency by assigning tasks to other staff members, such as requiring a nurse or physician assistant to obtain a medical history from the patient.
 However, a physician who fails to review the medical history risks proceeding with incomplete information.

 Case example: A physician fails to examine a breast lump

-A young woman presents to a walk-in clinic complaining of heart palpitations, which have increased in severity and frequency.
-During the initial intake interview, she explains to the nurse that she is also experiencing fatigue, difficulty breathing, and a fluctuating right breast lump.
-The woman later describes the same symptoms to the walk-in clinic physician, except for the breast lump.
 The physician does not review the nurse’s notes, which includes documentation of the lump.
-As the patient leaves the appointment, she asks about the lump.
+As the patient leaves the appointment, they ask about the lump.
 The physician does not examine the patient and declares it to likely be a cyst.
-He advises the patient to return to the clinic if it changes in size or becomes painful.
+They advise the patient to return to the clinic if it changes in size or becomes painful.
 Months later the patient is diagnosed with stage II breast cancer and undergoes a partial mastectomy, chemotherapy, and radiation.

 What did the College say?